-In order to hang call, just click on "CALL" button in one of both codecs.
+In order to hang call, just click on "CALL" button of the connected channel in one of both codecs.
 A confirmation message will appear and the call will be disconnected after acceptance.

 4.5.3.2.
 Receiving and accepting an IP communication in DIRECT SIP mode.